-- 118. Unless otherwise specified in your offer letter or contract of employment, if you are employed on a full-time basis you are entitled to paid leave of 30 days each year, with a further 11.5 days for public and privilege holidays. - 119.
-If you are part-time, your holiday entitlement will accrue on a pro-rata basis. - 120.
+- 133. Unless otherwise specified in your terms and conditions, letter of appointment or contract of employment, if you are employed on a full-time basis you are entitled to paid leave of 30 days each year, with a further 11.5 days for public and privilege holidays. - 134.
+If you are part-time, your holiday entitlement will accrue on a pro-rata basis. - 135.
 Holiday entitlement will accrue at the rate of one-twelfth of your annual allowance for each complete calendar month worked.
-If appropriate, you will continue to accrue holiday entitlement in periods of maternity/paternity/shared parental leave. - 121.
+If appropriate, you will continue to accrue holiday entitlement in periods of maternity/paternity/shared parental leave. - 136.
 If you work full time, a full day's holiday absence attracts a credit of 7 hours 24 minutes, and a half-day a credit of 3 hours 42 minutes.
-This should be recorded in the adjustment column of your timesheet with 'Annual Leave' in the comments box. - 122.
-If you work part time or on a flexible working pattern your absence should reflect the appropriate number of hours relevant to your specific circumstances. - 123.
+This should be recorded in the adjustment column of your timesheet with 'Annual Leave' in the comments box. - 137.
+If you work part time or on a flexible working pattern your absence should reflect the appropriate number of hours relevant to your specific circumstances. - 138.
 You will be paid at your normal rate of pay for each period of annual holiday taken.